wilr/grunt-shopify/README.md

 deleted files from your local filesystem to a Shopify account in real time.

-Inspired by the useful [TextMate bundle](http://wiki.shopify.com/Shopify_Textmate_Bundle), this plug-in is designed to be IDE / Editor independent as well as work easily on image and other assets being added / removed.
+Inspired by the useful [TextMate bundle](http://wiki.shopify.com/Shopify_Textmate_Bundle), this grunt plug-in is designed to be IDE / Editor independent as well as work easily on image and other assets being added / removed in the background.

-Note: Because this plug-in will update your current Shopify theme, it is recommended to be used in conjunction with a version control system (you are using version control right?) to ensure that you don't delete a file you shouldn't.
+**Note**: Because this plug-in will update your current Shopify theme, it is recommended to be used in conjunction with a version control system (you are using version control right?) to ensure that you don't delete a file you shouldn't.

-Note: As you will be putting your API key and Password to your Shopify site in a plain text file (Gruntfile.js) this is a reminder to *not publish* your gruntfile into production.
-You should also use an environment property and update the grunt file to read from the current node ENV (Google it).
+**Note**: Your API key and Password to your Shopify site gives other developers full access to the shop.
+If you want to secure this information you should use an environment property and update the grunt file to read from the current node environment.

 ## Getting Started